Organic Certification vs. Wild Harvesting: What to Know - Wellnesse

 The safeguards this certification offers are great in theory, but one of the first things we should know is that not all clean ingredients are certified organic, and not all certified products are as clean as you think.
 The USDA handles all things organic, and while they have a long list of requirements and standards that applying brands must meet, their rules are not without loopholes.

-For example, the USDA forbids the use of most synthetic substances (like pesticides and fertilizers) for organic products, but it does not forbid them all.
+For example, the USDA forbids most synthetic substances (like pesticides and fertilizers) for organic products, but it does not forbid them all.
 Certified organic products must also be grown on a farm or plantation so that all the environmental and procedural data are trackable.

-Another factor that many families aren’t aware of is that organic certification doesn't touch on the overall product nutrition, labor laws, or the treatment of animals.
+Another factor that many families need to be made aware of is that organic certification doesn't touch on the overall product nutrition, labor laws, or the treatment of animals.
 So while organic certification may make you feel better about not ingesting (most) chemicals and pesticides, there is no guarantee that these products meet your other standards regarding fair labor and animal cruelty.

-On a different note, for many brands, organic certification is just too expensive!
+On a different note, organic certification is just too expensive for many brands!
 On top of the costs that come with the application process, companies also have to cover regular renewal costs.
-For example, if a brand doesn’t meet the USDA’s soil standards at the time of its application, it has to adopt the USDA’s required practices for three years before applying again.
-That’s three years of increased production expense without any of the added revenue that certification can produce.
+For example, if a brand doesn't meet the USDA's soil standards at the time of its application, it has to adopt the USDA's required practices for three years before applying again.
+That's three years of increased production expense without any of the added revenue that certification can produce.

 This process may work for some companies, but we wanted to find a different solution for Wellnesse.
 That’s why we chose wild harvesting.